jonathanong/style-guide/templates.md

+## General

+* Use [SUIT naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) to structure your HTML and CSS.

 ## Javascript

 * Don't use any type of "on DOM ready" logic.
-  It messes up with the back button.
+  It messes with the back button.

 ## CSS